dfsp-spirit/regfusionr/README.md

 * `vol_to_fsaverage()`: Project the 3D data in an MNI152 or Colin27 volume (in NIFTI or MGH/MGZ format) to fsaverage and obtain per-vertex data (in curv or MGH/MGZ format).
 * `fsaverage_vertices_to_mni152_coords()`: Map fsaverage vertex indices to MNI152 coordinates.
 * `fsaverage_vertices_to_colin27_coords()`: Map fsaverage vertex indices to Colin27 coordinates.
-* `fsaverage_to_vol()`: Project or map per-vertex values from the fsaverage surface to the cortex voxels of an MNI volume.
-Also supports fsaverage6 and fsaverage5 as sources.
-This is experimental and work in progress, use with care.

 ### Usage examples